bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3711537620297465in"} -->

 So, what I have right here is a single image in code pen.
 There are no classes applied.
 I went ahead and I put it inside a div.
-And I\'m going to re-size the screen a bit.
+And I&apos;m going to re-size the screen a bit.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->